 The value of monitoring your environment is very important and the above will provide a good foundation of the many important aspects of monitoring your deployment successfully.

-Whether to use VDI can be a tough decision, but it may be the best option for business alignment and business user benefits for the long-term.
+Whether to use VDI can be a tough decision, but it may be the best option for business alignment and business user benefits in the long term.
 For example, if the business is looking for their teams to be able to work from any device, but get the performance of a physical workstation then this is probably the option for you.
 Take the time to weigh all the risks and benefits before committing, and then follow through.